"the driver left me on the road", Latifa, 24 year old mother and business woman from Dodoma, Tanzania

 Ali was awarded a myoelectric hand prosthesis in Zanzibar the 25th October 2017

 “I lost both my legs above the knee and two fingers from my right hand.
-I was walking on the street and suddenly I felt something below my feet; it was a landmine…” Ali, 25 years old man from Syria.
+I was walking on the street and suddenly I felt something below my feet; it was a landmine…” Basel, 25 years old man from Syria.

-“My name is Basel Ali, I’m married with two children.
+“My name is Basel, I’m married with two children.
 I’m 25 years old from Syria.
 I used to be a tailor.
 Six months ago, I was walking down a road in my hometown in Syria, when suddenly I felt something below my feet, it was a landmine.
 The explosion blew both of my legs off, above the knee, my right ring finger and part of the thumb of my right hand”

-Mr. Ali is a man of few words.
+Mr. Basel is a man of few words.
 After his ordeal left him maimed of both legs and one hand, he felt his hopes also been blown away, losing his home and his job.
 He is now anxious to resume his life being able to walk again on his new prosthetic legs.
 His dearest desire is to go back to his home in Syria.
 In Jordan, he is just a refugee with no home, job or hope.
-Ali is a very courageous young man who does not linger on what he has lost and his past, he rather looks ahead towards a new future.
+Basel is a very courageous young man who does not linger on what he has lost and his past, he rather looks ahead towards a new future.

 „I was abducted by the LRA* when I was 12 and was forced to fight for them for 7 years.
 My liberation came at a high cost when the government forces bombed our camp blowing my leg away."
 Sunday, 32 years old from Te-Aceng, North Region of Uganda.

 “The LRA took us, imprisoned us in their bush-camps and made us do unspeakable things.
 One day the UPDF* attacked the camp where we were hiding, killing and maiming many of us and along with other civilians.